-Our B&B is named after the village in which it is situated, no more than 50 yards from the picturesque Blackwaterfoot harbour and a five minute stroll from the long and wide sandy beach bordering the unique 12 hole links of Shiskine golf course, one of the top 100 courses in the UK.
+Blackwaterfoot Lodge is named after the village in which it is situated, no more than 50 yards from the picturesque Blackwaterfoot harbour and a five-minute stroll from the long and wide sandy beach bordering the unique 12 hole links of Shiskine Golf Course, one of the top 100 courses in the UK.

-Six en-suite double, family or twin bedrooms and two with h&c, plus a two bedroom self-catering cottage (all no-smoking).
+Six en-suite double, family or twin bedrooms and two with h&c, plus a two-bedroom self-catering cottage.

 Residents' lounge with open fireplace